linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Three DCF Valuation.md

 | Increase in NWC | 10,000 | 10,000 | 10,000 | 10,000 | 10,000 |
 | Debt | 100,000 | 50,000 | 25,000 | 12,500 | 6,250 |

 We will start valuing the firm using the WACC approach (see table 2).
-This is the less appropriated and most complex methodology given the forecasted changes in capital structure.
+This is the less appropriate and most complex methodology given the forecasted changes in capital structure.
 Indeed the WACC needs to be recalculated every year and an iterative calculation has to be used since the value of the firm for each year is required to derive the percentage of debt and equity.
 The firm value in year N is the value of the remaining cash flows.
 For instance the value of the firm at the beginning of Year 3 is the value of the remaining cash flow in Year 3, 4 and 5 discounted using the WACC in year 3, 4 and 5.

 ### Table 2: WACC Valuation (in €)